csucdsi/DataFest/content/coach_judge_info.md

 You are also welcome to join the event [Discord server](https://discord.gg/3Y33x6REXC).
 Your point of contact is Lauren Cappiello.
 Contact Lauren on Discord or via email at cappiello@csus.edu.
 Judges and coaches will receive additional contact information via email during the week leading up to the event.
 --->

+You are also welcome to join the event [Discord server](https://discord.gg/3Y33x6REXC).
+Your point of contact is Robin Donatello.
+Contact Robin on Discord or via email at rdonatello@csuchico.edu.
 Judges and coaches will receive additional contact information via email during the week leading up to the event.

 # Data

-<span style="color:red">Please note that this information is currently TOP SECRET!!!</span> We do not want it getting out to anybody until all other locations are done with their DataFest in later weeks.
+<span style="color:red">Please note that information about the data is currently TOP SECRET!!!</span> We do not want it getting out to anybody until all other locations are done with their DataFest in later weeks.

 All **judges** will receive a link to a document containing information on the data.
 Please let Lauren know if you have not received the invite.
 Any coaches who would like access to this document, please contact Lauren to request access.